 In sum, getting a criminal indictment does not always mean jail time.

-If you are a government contractor and need legal counsel as to whether your specific situation puts you on the path of getting contractor fraud jail time, hire our government contractor criminal defense attorneys.
+If you are a government contractor and need legal counsel as to whether your specific situation puts you on the path of getting contractor jail time, hire our government contractor criminal defense attorneys.
 Call us at 1.866.601.5518.